schaueho/clojure-codekata/kata5-bloom-filters/doc/intro.md

           (bloom-bit-set [_ position value]
             (alter bloom-vect assoc position value)))))

 As you can see, I'm using a closure to store the vector of booleans in a `ref`.
 We then `deref` the vector on get and `alter` it on set.
 This is especially set up such that any transaction handling (i.e. `dosync`) occurs outside of the implementation details, to account for the scenario discussed above.
+Of course, whether refs are really best suited for handling any concurrency situation is likely to depend ultimately on the application specific context or concurrency requiremts.

+I will leave it at that.
+This time, we have seen quite some more features that are pretty much unique to Clojure: explicit protocols, reification of instances and references, i.e. using Clojure's STM.
+There was also quite a bit of discussion of some consequences of Clojure's decision to leverage the JVM, some bad (overflows), some nice (plugging in a readibly available data stucture).
+Overall, this kata was quite an interesting exercise.